2-Day Beauty Trip in Yamagata: Nature, Delicious Food, Fine Wine, and Hot Springs

 Maizuru Park is one of Fukuoka’s most famous cherry blossom spots.
 The park was built around the ruins of Fukuoka Castle.
 You can also enjoy other flowers and plants in the park during other seasons.

-During this time period, there are also illuminations and food stalls opened for business, creating an exciting atmosphere in the park.
+During this time, there are also illuminations and food stalls open for business, creating an exciting atmosphere in the park.

 Kumamoto boasts magnificent natural landscapes such as Mt.
 Aso.
 The region's iconic Kumamoto Castle was built approximately 400 years ago.
 It played an important role in Japanese history following its construction.